grey-software/org/faq/README.md

 ## What programs are being offered by Grey Software?

-## How is Grey Software’s FOSS product connected to its students?
+## How are Grey Software’s products connected to its students?

-## What type of projects can Grey Software currently help students with?
+Our students learn software development by collaborating with the creators of the products they're working on.

-## How is Grey Software different from other educational sites, such as Code Academy, Udemy, and Coursera?
+## How is Grey Software different from other educational sites, such as Udemy, Udacity, and Coursera?

-Grey Software’s curriculum is designed to help students follow
+These websites host educational content that many rely on, including Grey Software's mentors and students.

 ## How does Grey Software deliver its educational content?

-Grey Software hosts apprentices who work on our open source projects with mentors.
+Grey Software hosts students who collaborate with mentors to build products in a real-world software development environment/ work on our open source projects with mentors.

 Mentors collaborate with apprentices live over video call and VS Code Live Share.

 ## Are Grey Software’s apps free?